Region II

 ATVs may only be used by hunters to retrieve deer.
 Any personal property left unattended for longer than 24 hours, without prior permission, may be impounded and may be disposed of according to state procedures.
 Treestands must be marked with the hunter’s TWRA identification number.
 Camping in designated areas only, tent camping only.
 No motorized vehicle access to campground.
 Fires permitted only in fire pits.

 Same as statewide season, except as noted.
 No hunting the night before or during big game hunts.
-Closed to fall turkey season.
+Closed to Fall turkey season.

-16–18.
+Deer (Gun) - Three (3) hunts: Nov.
+23–25, Dec.
+7–9, 21–23.
 Hunter quota 80.
-Two deer, no more than one antlered (bonus deer).
+Two (2) deer, no more than one (1) antlered (bonus deer).

 Turkey (Young Sportsman) - Same as statewide season.